Lion

 Why Do Lions Roar?

-Lions can run quite fast at speed of up to 37 mph (60 km/h) over short distances, but antelopes are much faster.
+Lions can run quite fast.
+They reach a speed of up to 37 mph (60 km/h) over short distances.
+However, antelopes are much faster.
 They can cover large distances at 60 mph (90 km/h).
-So what should the lions do?
-They take advantage of moments of surprise while hunting.
+So what should they do?
+They go hunting together and take advantage of the element of surprise.
 They sneak up to their prey from different directions until they are about 30 m away from their victim.
-During the attack, the prey cannot evade its enemies.
+During the attack, the prey can't evade its enemies.

 White Lions